playgameservices/play-games-plugin-for-unity/README.md

 to the framework in the Pods project, then add it back.
 This is a resolution for missing other frameworks as well.

 **GIDSignIn.h file not found**.
-Make sure you are:
+Make sure:

-1. Opening the .xcworkspace file.
+1. You open the .xcworkspace file.
 2. OTHER_LDFLAGS in build settings include $(inherited)
 3. HEADER_SEARCH_PATHS in build settings include $(inherited)
 4. OTHER_CFLAGS in build settings include $(inherited)